Izak Van Heerden: Coaching Natal

-Van Heerden would frequently turn up to training sessions with Natal straight from school, donning the glasses, tweed jacket, or conservative dark suit and silk bow tie that he wore at school.
-This was one of his many foibles, which endeared some people to him, and alienated others.
-He was a big, burly man, with a humorous, witty manner, a sharp temper, and a repertoire of ripe language which he used freely in both the classroom and on the rugby field.
-He looked every bit the rugby player.
+Van Heerden was known for arriving at Natal training sessions directly from school, often still dressed in his school attire, which included glasses, a tweed jacket or dark suit, and a bow tie.
+This characteristic behavior was viewed favorably by some observers and less positively by others.
+He was described as a large and physically imposing individual, with a manner noted for humor and wit, as well as a temper and a tendency to use strong language in both academic and sporting settings.

 He was a successful coach and trained many prominent players.
 Amongst the South African players who passed through his hands were Tommy Bedford, Keith Oxlee, Trix Truter and Snowy Suter.

 But Van Heerden's success with Natal was only a foretaste of what was to come.

 Coaching Argentina

-If Van Heerden was an unsung genius at national level in his homeland, it was Argentina that gave him the chance to flourish, and show exactly what he was capable of.

 Van Heerden's reputation as an innovative coach had spread to Argentina, and he was invited to Buenos Aires to help the Pumas prepare for their first visit to South Africa in 1965.
 Despite Argentina faring badly in this tour, it was the start of a long and happy relationship between Van Heerden and the Pumas.
 Izak van Heerden took leave from his teaching post in Durban, relocated to Argentina, learnt fluent Spanish, and would revolutionise Argentine play in the late 1960s, laying the way open for great players such as Hugo Porta.
 Van Heerden virtually invented the "tight loose" form of play, an area in which the Argentines would come to excel, and which would become a hallmark of their playing style.
 The Pumas repaid the initial debt, by beating the Junior Springboks at Ellis Park, and emerged as one of the better modern rugby nations, thanks largely to the talents of this Durban schoolmaster.

 Van Heerden's fame grew elsewhere as a result, particularly in the British Isles, where reports filtered through about the rugby "guru" with the golden touch.
 Somehow his growing reputation worked against him in South Africa, and other than one series against the British and Irish Lions in 1962, in which the Lions were comprehensively outplayed (losing 3–0), Van Heerden's massive input was not required.
 Possibly The fact that he had never been a Springbok meant that later on, he was passed over as a choice to coach the national side, because it was wrongly assumed that good players and good coaches were one and the same.

 After his coaching career, Van Heerden went back to teach at Durban High School, where he was eventually promoted to vice-principal.
 He died suddenly in his office at the school in 1973.